1871fotc/fotc/docs/about/data.md

 For Linked Data we are considering using:

-- [Graves Ontology Specification - 1.0](https://rdf.muninn-project.org/ontologies/graves.html) ([GitHub](https://github.com/muninn/graves)), which includes Cemeteries / Archaeology dig sites, Graves, Tombstones, and Human Remains
+- [Graves Ontology Specification](https://rdf.muninn-project.org/ontologies/graves.html) which includes Cemeteries / Archaeology dig sites, Graves, Tombstones, and Human Remains [:fontawesome-brands-github:](https://github.com/muninn/graves)
-- [Bio](https://vocab.org/bio/) ([GitHub](https://github.com/iand/vocab-bio)) - A vocabulary for biographical information about people and related events, organisations and other people
+- [Bio](https://vocab.org/bio/), a vocabulary for biographical information about people and related events, organisations and other people [:fontawesome-brands-github:](https://github.com/iand/vocab-bio)

 <!--